backdrop-contrib/calendar/README.md

 ## Status

-This is an initial port of the module ready for testing.
+This is an initial incomplete port of the module, requiring further work on the integral views.

 ## Installation